imhicihu/GitHub-transfers/README.md

 # RATIONALE #

-* A kind of safeguard, lighthouse in the sea of bits of procedures and good practices to elicit our Bitbucket and Github's repositories.
+* A kind of safeguard, lighthouse in the sea of bits of procedures and good practices to elicit our Bitbucket and GitHub's repositories.
 This is a vice-versa road where there is no left and rights, but there is ~~no~~ synergy between both
 * This repo is a living document that will grow and adapt over time

 ### What is this repository for? ###

 * Quick summary
-    - Bitbucket to Github checklist, _mostly_ for internal use
+    - Bitbucket to GiHhub checklist, _mostly_ for internal use
     <BR></BR>
 	  ![gif_animated.gif](images/ezgif-2-2e162bd769b9.gif)